michalwidera/michalwidera.github.io/_pages/different.md

 ## Time series processing tasks

 There are various group of typical time series processing tasks.
-Most simples are: show me histogram of changes or show average value of incoming measurment.
+Most simples are: show me histogram of changes or show average value of incoming measurement.
 That's basics what we can ask typical time series database system.
 Things became more complicated when someone asks - how many data you want to use?
 If you accidentally touch infinity - you can doubt what was really means "simple".

 First we need to realize that RetractorDB works currently only on __regular__ time series.
 In case of general Time Series Databases - they support both regular and irregular time series.